-We are asking you to pray and seek God for how he wants you to respond.
+We are challenging all of our church to ask God what sacrificial gift would represent him having first place in our finances and memorialize it by making a First faith commitment.
+We are asking you to pray and seek God for how he wants you to respond to put him first.
 Prepare your heart to hear him, and then listen to what he says.
 Connect to a small group if you are not already a part of one.
-Talk with your spouse and your family about what this commitment will mean for this next season.
+Talk with your family and small group about what this commitment will mean for this next season.
 Respond to the generosity of the gospel by giving extravagantly for the progress of the gospel in our church family, among our neighbors, and around the world.

 How long is my commitment?